 RPG in a Box is designed to be a set of tools for easily creating 3D grid-based, voxel-style role-playing and adventure games—everything you will need for building and sharing your own game, all packaged together in a box, so to speak!
 This "box" will contain an assortment of editors (centered around a map editor and a voxel editor) that will allow you to make your game the way you want.
 I will be striving to make the software user-friendly so that no knowledge of programming, computer graphics, or modelling will be required, all while still maintaining as many customizable aspects as possible so that your game can be unique.

-This is a single-person project that I spend a lot of my spare time on, and I am extremely dedicated to seeing this through to becoming a fully-featured tool.
-While the first release of RPG in a Box was about a year ago in June of 2015, over the past 7 or 8 years I have worked on various iterations of the idea on and off and it is something I am very passionate about.
+This is a single-person project and I am extremely dedicated to seeing it through to becoming a fully-featured tool.
+While the first release of RPG in a Box was about a year ago in June of 2015, over the past 10 years or so I have worked on various iterations of the idea on and off and it is something I am very passionate about.
 At this point in time, I have some of the base functionality implemented, and I would like to gauge interest from the community and gather feedback and suggestions to help drive the project by way of a limited "Founder's Access" period on Itch.io, followed by Early Access on Steam.
 You will always be free to distribute or sell your games made with RPG in a Box - no strings attached.
 I would just ask that you send me a link so I can see what you have created!

 RPG in a Box is currently being developed using Godot, an open source MIT licensed game engine.